tsvwg/draft-udp-options-dplpmtud/README.md

-# Checksum Compensation Option for UDP Options
+# DPLPMTUD for UDP Options

 ## draft-fairhurst-udp-options-dplpmtud
 This repository is used to work on a method to conpensate for middle boxes mis